-Understanding the Fear of Love, Care, and Intimacy
+Do you fear of Love, Care, and Intimacy?

 5 possible reasons why a person has fear of love and intimacy